adamdturner/startup/README.md

 Startup - Here is a link to my startup application: [Startup](https://startup.adam260startup.click/)

-Backend listens for WebSocket connection -
+Backend listens for WebSocket connection - I set up a peerProxy.js file like what was done in simon and it listens for websocket connections.

-Frontend makes WebSocket connection -

-Data sent over WebSocket connection -
+Frontend makes WebSocket connection - my groupLists.js file is where I have the websocket connection configured.
+In the constructor it configures the connection to be made on open, on close and on message.
+There is a notification tab (using accordion in bootstrap) that shows all of the websocket messages.

+Data sent over WebSocket connection - A websocket message is sent when someone loads their Group Lists page and it says that the user is connected.
+A message is also sent when someone creates a new group list, when someone checks off a group list item or when someone adds a contributor to a group list.
+An easy way to test this is two open two browser windows (one in incognito mode or on your phone while the other is just in a regular browser window); you can create two logins by putting a username and a simple password in and clicking create (or you use logins that I've created: Username: Tim, Password: Tim, and Username Bob, password Bob).
+When you log into one of them, navigate to the Group Lists tab and open the notifications box.
+Once that is done, log in on the other window to the other account and open the Group Lists tab.
+Experiment by creating lists, adding items (marking them complete by clicking on them) and adding contributors to your lists.
+You can test adding contributors by having Tim add Bob to a list or Bob add Tim to a list for example.
+Or add other users that I've created such as Joe, Adam and Jared.

-WebSocket data displayed in the application interface -
+WebSocket data displayed in the application interface - All the notifications show up in the notifications tab that opens using a bootstrap accordion div.

 ## 8. React